cucumber-attic/website/apps/dynamic/views/_posts/BDD-our-own-case-study.md

 ---
+This is an edited transcript of Aslak Hellesøy's talk "Kind of Green" at CukeUp!
+London 2016.
+[Watch the talk here](https://skillsmatter.com/skillscasts/7361-keynote-kind-of-green) (log-in required).

 If you want to implement BDD into your organisation to benefit from faster and more maintainable software, head to our [training page](https://cucumber.io/training) for details on how we can help.